mobileappdevhm20/team-project-team_7/README.md

 [![codecov](https://codecov.io/gh/mobileappdevhm20/team-project-team_7/branch/master/graph/badge.svg)](https://codecov.io/gh/mobileappdevhm20/team-project-team_7)

-# FiTrack - Get Fit With Friends
+# FiTrack - Get Fit With Friends - Documentation
 FiTrack is a fitness tracking application with competitive features.
 Improve and get a better overview of your training with the FiTrack application.
 <br>FiTrack helps you track and store the progress of your run.
 See the progress you are making with the activity history.
 <br>With the help of GPS tracking the FiTrack can track the routes, distance and speed of your run.